-Mark R. Caramanica
+Mark Caramanica

 It is a daily privilege to help journalists keep the public informed.
 Be it through helping them gather news, protecting confidential information, or defending their right to publish, our firm is proud to stand with our clients & the First Amendment ideals they embody.